aob787/second_assignment/README.md

-Second assignment - Research Track i
+Second assignment - Research Track 1
 ================================

 This respiratory was froked from https://github.com/CarmineD8/second_assignment